IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select-many-to-many.md

     .. important::

         c-select-many-to-many expects metadata for the "real" collection collection navigation property on a model.
-If you provide it the string you passed to :ref:`ManyToMany`, an error wil be thrown.
+If you provide it the string you passed to [[ManyToMany]](/modeling/model-components/attributes/many-to-many.md), an error wil be thrown.

 `model?: Model`
     An object owning the value that was specified by the `for` prop.
 If provided, the input will be bound to the corresponding property on the `model` object.